Ticket to Ride (board game): Volume 2: India + Switzerland

 On 29 August 2011, Days of Wonder foreshadowed the release of an expansion entitled Volume 2: India + Switzerland based on a 1911 map of India on one side and a map of Switzerland on the other.
-The India map was summitted by Ian Vincent, was one of the two $10,000 grand prize winners of the 2011 Ticket to Ride Map Design Contest.
+The India map was submitted by Ian Vincent, who was one of the two $10,000 grand prize winners of the 2011 Ticket to Ride Map Design Contest.
 The Switzerland map was a re-release of the 2007 Ticket to Ride: Switzerland edition's map.
-This expansion was released in December 2011 at a suggested retail price of €28 / $30 (USD).
+This expansion was released in December 2011.